HUNTING ON FORT CARSON & PIÑON CANYON MANEUVER SITE

 Hunters must make every effort to trail and recover wounded game.
 Hunters tracking wounded game may not, however, violate the required return time specified on the downrange pass or enter closed areas.
 Hunters should mark the spot they last saw sign contact the Police Desk (526-2333) and request the assistance of a Fort Carson Conservation Law Enforcement Officer.
 If wounded game goes off Fort Carson or PCMS, it is your responsibility to obtain permission from the landowner.

 All Fort Carson recreationists are prohibited from driving off the designated recreation roads, but hunters may drive two-track roads and off-road only to retrieve downed big game.
 Designated recreation roads are identified on the FC recreational map.
-Off-road driving may be prohibited during wet soil conditions.
+Off-road driving may be prohibited during high fire danger weather and wet soil conditions.

 At PCMS, recreationists may drive on any road.
 Hunters may drive off-road only to retrieve downed big game.
 Off-road and two-tracks may be prohibited during wet soil conditions.